Skip to content

 Close

-Amy Cohen. - Trustee
+Amy Cohen - Secretary

-Amy Cohen - Trustee
+Amy Cohen - Secretary

 Amy CohenAmy Cohen spent twenty years as a middle and high school social studies teacher.
 While teaching at Masterman School, she was among the first cohort of educators to teach African American History once it became a graduation requirement for Philadelphia students.